-How to Write a Short Story That Gets Published — a free, ten day course by Laura Mae Isaacman, a full-time editor who runs a book editing company in Brooklyn.
+How to Write a Short Story That Gets Published — a free, ten-day course by Laura Mae Isaacman, a full-time editor who runs a book editing company in Brooklyn.

 Best Literary Magazines of 2019 — a directory of 100+ reputable magazines that accept unsolicited submissions.

-Writing Contests in 2019 — the finest writing contests of 2019 for fiction and non-fiction authors of short stories, poetry, essays and more.
+Writing Contests in 2019 — the finest contests of 2019 for fiction and non-fiction authors of short stories, poetry, essays and more.

 Beyond creative writing prompts: how to build a writing routine

 NNWT.
-Or, as writing coach Kevin Johns calls it, “Non-Negotiable Writing Time.”
+Or, as book coach Kevin Johns calls it, “Non-Negotiable Writing Time.”
 This time should be scheduled into your routine, whether that’s once a day or once a week.
 Treat it as a serious commitment, and don’t schedule anything else during your NNWT unless it’s absolutely necessary.

 Set word count goals.
 And make them realistic!
 Don’t start out with lofty goals you’re unlikely to achieve.
 Give some thought to how many words you think you can write a week, and start there.
-If you find you’re hitting your weekly or daily goals easily, keep upping the stakes as your writing time becomes more ingrained in your routine.
+If you find you’re hitting your weekly or daily goals easily, keep upping the stakes as your craft time becomes more ingrained in your routine.